 I had a lot of yarn tails to finish off at the end because I had used so many remnants, but it was very satisfying to have so little wasted yarn at the end of this project.

 I hope you have enjoyed exploring the many variations from one pattern.
 Please see my blogpost: "Bags of bags" where you can see photographs of all these various bags on one page.

-If you would like to download the latest version of the BYOB 2.0 pattern, please click here.
+If you would like more information about the latest version of the BYOB 2.0 pattern, please click here.